Ledgerback/DGSF/Grants/Arbitrum.md

 %% Possibly "Future-proof by strengthening our capacity to scale the platform."%% The DGSf project addresses the third priority because we intend for the DAO Index to be a living standard.

-As the DAO Index is a living standard that updates with advancements in industry and academia, the DAO Index provides a means to future-proof Aritrbum's governance and DAO design.
+As the DAO Index is a living standard that updates with advancements in industry and academia, the DAO Index provides a means to future-proof Arbitrum's governance and DAO design.

 ## Ecosystem Impact*